quincinia/Full-Stack-Open-part-6/README.md

 ## Exercise 6.20
 Filter and AnecdoteForm components now use `connect`.
 Also a pretty simple change.
 I am destructuring the props object for convenience.

+## Exercise 6.21
+This bug has been fixed as of Exercise 6.11.